Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 Indonesia's revised Criminal Code (KUHP), which came into full force in January 2026, was widely discussed in international media.
 Several reports characterised it primarily in terms of its controversial new provisions on cohabitation and public morality.
 What these reports almost universally failed to clarify was what the KUHP did not change: the narcotics framework.

-Drug Classifications in Indonesia: Where Cannabis Sits
+Cannabis Classifications in Bali Indonesia 2026: Where Weed Sits

-| Substance | Indonesian Classification | Legal Status |
+| Substance | Indonesian Classification | Legal Status in Bali |

 |---|---|---|